yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 You can make a standby instance active as follows:

-1. Open **Replication Configuration** of the standby instance that you wish to promote to active and click **Make Active**.
+1. On the standby instance you want to promote, navigate to **Admin > High Availability > Replication Configuration** and click **Make Active**.

-1. Use the **Make Active** dialog to select the backup from which you want to restore (in most cases, you should choose the most recent backup) and enable **Confirm promotion**.
+1. Select the backup from which you want to restore (in most cases, you should choose the most recent backup) and enable **Confirm promotion**.

 1. Click **Continue**.
-The restore takes a few seconds, after which expect to be logged out.
+The restore takes a few seconds, after which expect to be signed out.

-1. Log in using credentials that you had configured on the previously active instance.
+1. Sign in using the credentials that you had configured on the previously active instance.

 You should be able to see that all of the data has been restored into the instance, including universes, users, metrics, alerts, task history, cloud providers, and so on.

 ### Verify failover or switchover

-After switching or failing over to the standby, verify that the old active universe is in standby mode (switchover) or no longer available (failover).
-If both YBA instances attempt to take actions on DB universes, it could cause unpredictable side effects.
+After switching or failing over to the standby, verify that the old active YBA instance is in standby mode (switchover) or no longer available (failover).
+If both YBA instances were to attempt to perform actions on a universe, it could have unpredictable side effects.

 **Switchover**